the theory of the formal arts and the formal aesthetics

 Einstein.
 They are not in any contradiction since they were developed for

-different "scales" or "levels" of Nature and
+different "scales" of Nature and

 Universe and both theories are used today with the same aim- to predict